Prashast4438/Mini_Project/README.md

 - Provides public read access to check if an NFT is registered and to retrieve its pHash.
 - Emits an event when a new NFT is registered.
 - Ensures only unique NFT names are registered.
+- The smart contract stores the pHash for each NFT, enabling Hamming distance-based verification of image authenticity by the backend.

 This hybrid approach combines the power of AI-based image feature extraction for robust verification with the immutability and transparency of blockchain for NFT authenticity.
-4. Frontend interacts with smart contract for booking
-5. Smart contract processes payment and issues ticket

 ## Project Structure
 ```